jeremy0x/foodie-fetch/README.md

 This app uses the MealDB API for recipe data.
 You can find more information about the API and how to use it at <https://www.themealdb.com/api.php>.

-## Contributing 🍳
+## Contributing 🥄

-If you'd like to contribute to Foodie Fetch, please fork this repository and create a pull request.
+If you'd like to contribute to foodieFetch, please fork this repository and create a pull request.
 Contributions and bug reports are welcome!

-## License
+## License 🧁

 This project is licensed under the MIT License.